devzendo/transputer-macro-assembler/README.md

 Parser, macro expansion, code generation and output of binary file and listing are done.
 Optimally encodes direct instructions into pfix/nfix sequences - especially for forward references where location might not yet be known.

-The assembler has built a binary of eForth without any parsing/code gen errors (using macros, not .T800 mode yet) - and a close inspection of the listing side-by-side with that produced by MASM suggests that I'm assembling identically to MASM!
-I can't generate a binary with MASM - linking fails - but the listing is sufficient for verification
+The assembler has built a binary of eForth without any parsing/code gen errors (using macros, not .TRANSPUTER mode yet)
+- and a close inspection of the listing side-by-side with that produced by MASM suggests that I'm assembling identically to MASM!
+I can't generate a binary with MASM - linking fails - but the listing is sufficient for verification.

 Current work:
   * Using it to build "hello world", Node Server client code, eForth.